vedantparnaik/portfolio/index.md

   <img src="https://img.shields.io/badge/GitHub-View_on_GitHub-orange?logo=GitHub" alt="View on GitHub">
 </a>

 <div style="text-align: justify">A FastAPI-based application for predicting Iris flower species using a Random Forest Classifier trained on the Iris dataset.
-The API features prediction and health check endpoints, designed for scalability and deployment.</div>
+The API features prediction and health check endpoints for scalability and deployment.</div>
 <br>
 <center><img src="images/iris_landing_page.png"/></center>
 <br>